rkillickdev/rewind/README.md

 ___

 The React Router library is used to handle routing for the application, with specified urls routing the user to different pages.
 However this happens without the browser refreshing as the router handles these changes in the React virtual DOM.
-In reality each time a user navigates to a new 'page', it is always the same HTML page but with a different component rendered.
+In reality each time a user navigates to a new 'page', it is always the same HTML page but with  different components rendered.

 | | User Story | Acceptance Criteria Satisfied |
 | --- | ------------ | :---: |